Amplify Flutter - Cat Image App

 Once the push is completed you should be greeted with the amazing ✅

 The next step is to build the Flutter app and confirm that the AWS Amplify configuration works correctly.
-In this section we will also cover how to pull in Flutter dependencies and deploy it to an Android phone.
+In this section, we will also cover how to pull in Flutter dependencies and deploy them to an Android phone.

 flutter pub get